Zer0fluX/WinJS-Win8.1-App/README.md

 To restore the database locally open SQL Server Management Studio, right-click on the *Databases* node, and choose **Resotre Database**.

 #### 3. Configure the application:
-Open the AWDemo solution, expand the AWDemo.Web.API, and edit the connection string in the project's **Web.config** file:
+Open the AWDemo solution, expand the AWDemo.Web.API, and edit the connection string in the project's **Web.config** file.
+Add your SQL Server UserID and Password:
 ```XML
 <connectionStrings>
     <add name="AWDemoContext"